 FRAMED: MAJESTIC ALIF

-TEZHIP ARTWORK #3: ROSE SHUKUFE
+ROSE SHUKUFE #3

 Shukufe is an artistic technique that employs flower motifs to create breathtakingly beautiful works of art.
 It refers to the unopened flowers and buds that inspire intricate designs.
 The rose, known for its delicate petals and intoxicating fragrance, is revered among poets and artists as the ultimate symbol of love and beauty.
 This regal flower is sometimes called the "sultan of flowers," a title that speaks to its majestic presence.